Why choose BT 5G SIM Only?

 The fact that you’re only paying for your allowances also means that SIM Only is a much cheaper option than getting a handset on contract.

-BT Mobile also provides discounts on many plans to customers who also have BT Broadband.
+BT Mobile also provides discounts on many plans to customers who also have BT Broadband, and if you’re a BT Halo customer you can also get unlimited data.

 BT 5G coverage